To part 2

 Paragraph 2 – Main points (4–6 sentences).

-Next, they [add/point out] that [point 2], which [effect/implication].
+Next, it is [added/pointed out] that [point 2], which [effect/implication].

 In addition, [point 3] is mentioned to demonstrate [why it matters].

-Finally, the speaker [concludes/suggests] that [general conclusion].
+Finally, the author [concludes/suggests] that [general conclusion].

 Last sentence – One-sentence wrap-up.